tumale/cse15l-lab-reports/labreport1.md

 **1. Share an example of using the command with no arguments.**
 ```
-[user@sahara ~]$ cat
+[user@sahara ~/cse15l-lab-reports]$ cat
 hello
 hello
 world
 world
 ^C
-[user@sahara ~]$
+[user@sahara ~/cse15l-lab-reports]$
 ```
 This command prints out the contents of the path that is given.
+The current working directory is cse15l-lab-reports.
 Since there was no file in the path given, it returns whatever is written in the terminal input.
 <br>
 The output is not an error.

 **2. Share an example of using the command with a path to a *directory* as an argument.**
 ```
-[user@sahara ~]$ cat cse15l-lab-reports/
+[user@sahara ~/lecture1]$ cat messages
-cat: cse15l-lab-reports/: Is a directory
+cat: messages: Is a directory
 ```
+The current working directory is lecture1.
 This command prints out the contents of a file, not a directory folder, so it does not end up printing out anything.
 <br>
 The output is an error because cse15l-lab-reports is a folder and not a file.